iotaledger/iota.rs/bindings/python/README.md

 }
 ```

-Please refer to [MilestonePayloadEssence](#milestonepayloadessence) for the detail of this type.
+Please refer to [MilestonePayloadEssence](#milestonepayloadessence) for the details of this type.

 #### MilestonePayloadEssence